holmjohnii/weworked-api/resources/reports.md

 ### Parameters
 * `fromdate` - The date of the start of the reporting period.
 * `todate` - The date of the end of the reporting period.
 * `projects` - The projects to include in the report.
+Options: all, allactive, alldisabled, project id, or comma-delimited list of project ids.
 * `showzeros` - Flag indicating if results with zero hours should be returned.
 1 = yes, 0 = no
 * `taskstatus` - The status of tasks to include in the report.
+Options: all, billable, or nonbillable.
 * `timestatus` - The status of the time entries to include in the report.
+Options: all, approved, or notapproved.
 * `users` - The unique identifiers of the users to include in the report.

 ### Returns